NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 Output:Reports, VariableDictionary;

-A variant produces the same files in a IDF “ready” format.
+A variant produces the same files in a IDF "ready" format.

 Output:Reports, VariableDictionary, IDF;

 #### dbg

 This is a text file containing *debug* output for use by EnergyPlus developers.
 Generally developers will add debug print statements wherever in the code that that they wish.
-There is a “standard” debug output that prints out conditions at all the HVAC nodes.
+There is a "standard" debug output that prints out conditions at all the HVAC nodes.
 This output is triggered by placing

 Output:DebuggingData,1;